pschuegr/lazy_paperclip/README.markdown

 Credit
 ------

-Thanks to anybody who has contributed to either paperclip, or dm-paperclip, and delayed job.
+Thanks to anybody who has contributed to either paperclip, or dm-paperclip, and delayed job, especially the originators and maintainers (thoughtbot/krobertson/snusnu/dkubb/tobi/collectiveidea)

 Status
 ------